zhuminjie/OpenSeesPyDoc/index.rst

 .. warning::

    The OpenSeesPy library is still in beta version.
-   This manual is not complete.
-   Please send any questions to `zhum@oregonstate.edu <zhum@oregonstate.edu>`_ or requests for adding your commands through github.
+   Please send any questions to `zhum@oregonstate.edu <zhum@oregonstate.edu>`_ or requests for adding your commands through `github <https://github.com/zhuminjie/OpenSeesPyDoc/pulls>`_.

 ========================
  The OpenSeesPy Library